ePartner Premium Engagement Opportunities

 Hack_NCState [max of 15]

 Hack_NCState is NC State’s largest, all-inclusive hackathon competition.
-The event, established in 2018 and hosted by the App Development Club, is open to high school, graduate, and undergraduate students, which is unique since most hackathons only accommodate undergraduate students.
-Hack_NCState runs for 24 hours and attendees can work individually or in small teams to develop a creative software solution to any problem they want to address.
+Established in 2018, the 24-hour event is hosted by the Hack_NCState Student Organization, sanctioned by Major League Hacking, and is open to high school, undergrad and grad students.
+Attendees can work individually or in small teams to develop a creative software solution to any problem they want to address.
 The event is comparable to UNC’s HackNC and Duke’s HackDuke, all of which are nationally recognized and well-established hackathons.
-Hack_NCState has grown steadily year over year, and coordinators project the event will attract 300-400 participants annually.
-In order to maximize the number of students able to participate in the hackathon, regardless of age, major, or programming ability, Hack_NCState provides attendees with a variety of technical workshops - organized by partnering companies, students, and on-campus organizations - to help them pick up and apply new skills during the event. ePartners selecting this option can engage with students by providing speakers, hosting workshops, sending recruiters, or offering specific “tracks” to get students to interact with their software or product offerings.
-For more information, please visit the HackNCSU website at https://hackncstate.org/.
-Note: Hack_NCState was previously branded as Packhacks and is still in the process of rebranding its website.
+Hack_NCState has grown steadily year over year, and is projected to attract 200-300 participants annually.
+In order to maximize the number of students able to participate in the hackathon, regardless of age, major, or programming ability, Hack_NCState provides attendees with a variety of technical workshops - organized by partnering companies, students, and on-campus organizations - to help them pick up and apply new skills during the event. ePartners selecting this option can engage with students by providing speakers, hosting workshops, sending recruiters, or engaging via specific “tracks” to get students to interact with their software or product offerings.
+For more information, please visit the Hack_NCState website at https://hackncstate.org/. outreach symbolundergrad symbolgraduate symbol

 HackPack Capture The Flag (CTF) Competition